ulido/Annotations/README.md

 ```

 ### Creating collections of annotations
-To turn this into versatile `AnnotationCollection` objects, we simply do
+To turn this into versatile [`AnnotationCollection`][annotations.AnnotationCollection] objects, we simply do
 ```python
 from annotations import AnnotationCollection